JS1820/IIPP-Internship/README.md

 3. **Postfix Email Server**
    - Set up to facilitate the Email Manipulation activity and enable the analysis of malicious content in emails.

-### Honeypot Tools
+4. **Suricata IDS**

-1. **Tpot CE Honeypot**
+   - Deployment for real-time intrusion detection.
-   - Core honeypot used for exposing and analyzing potential threats.
+   - Enhancement of the ability to capture and analyze malicious activities.

-2. **SSH Honeypot inside Tpot CE honeypot Environment**
+5. **Porcmail**
-   - Integrated within Tpot for comprehensive SSH honeypot capabilities.
+   - Used along with Postfix mail server, to implement Email Manipulation & Attack Vector Migration.

 ## Implementation Details

-### Month 3: Email Manipulation and Attack Vector Migration
+### Month 3: Overall Implementation of the Actions under 'Affcet' goal

 - **Lures Activity Implementation**
   - Postfix email server setup and configuration.